Carlos-Pessin/Sales_DataAnalisys_Python_DNC/README.md

 # Dataset:
 1. Sales base:
    Description of sales made over a period of one month
    - Purchase ID
    - Sales channel ID
    - Brand
    - Date
    - Price
    - Price with shipping
    - Department name
    - State
    - Customer LOG
-Customer base:

 2. Customer
    Provides more information about customers
    - Customer
    - Age
    - Income

 All null values in the 'State' field must be replaced with 'MS'.